Yelp (YELP)

 Revenue trends explain a company’s historical growth, but the change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Diving into Yelp’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Yelp’s EBITDA margin expanded by 3 percentage points over the last three years.
-On top of that, its share count shrank by 6%.
-These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Diving into the nuances of Yelp’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Yelp’s EBITDA margin declined this quarter but expanded by 4 percentage points over the last three years.
+Its share count also shrank by 11.6%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

-In Q1, Yelp reported EPS at $0.36, up from $0.20 in the same quarter last year.
+In Q3, Yelp reported EPS of $0.61, up from $0.56 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Yelp’s full-year EPS of $2.08 to grow 13.4%.
+Over the next 12 months, Wall Street expects Yelp’s full-year EPS of $2.26 to grow 18%.

 10. Cash Is King

-Taking a step back, we can see that Yelp’s margin expanded by 1.6 percentage points over the last few years.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Yelp’s margin expanded by 6.9 percentage points over the last few years.
+This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Yelp’s free cash flow clocked in at $87.46 million in Q1, equivalent to a 24.4% margin.
-This result was good as its margin was 4.6 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Yelp’s free cash flow clocked in at $118.9 million in Q3, equivalent to a 31.6% margin.
+This result was good as its margin was 5.9 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 11. Balance Sheet Assessment

-We were impressed by how significantly Yelp blew past analysts’ EBITDA expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
+We were impressed by how significantly Yelp blew past analysts’ EPS and EBITDA expectations this quarter.
+We were also glad its full-year EBITDA guidance slightly exceeded Wall Street’s estimates.
+On the other hand, it lowered its full-year revenue guidance.
 Overall, this print had some key positives.
-The stock traded up 2.1% to $36.49 immediately after reporting.
+The stock remained flat at $31.94 immediately after reporting.

 13. Is Now The Time To Buy Yelp?